vikinganalytics/daeploy/docs/source/content/advanced_tutorials/integration_with_other_tools.rst

 MultiViz Explorer
 -----------------
 `MultiViz Explorer <https://vikinganalytics.se/multiviz/>`_, is a very powerful tool for data exploration and it is part of the MultiViz family.
-The connection between MultiViz Explorer and MultiViz Integrator is very simple.
+The connection between MultiViz Explorer and Daeploy is very simple.

 With this connection, you can subscribe to time-series data of your monitored variables.
 This connection is handled by a separate and independent service, called mv_connector, which needs to be deployed besides your already deployed services.